joelwking/Phantom-Cyber/README.md

 ## Metadata Collection
 This utility creates containers and artifacts via the Phantom REST API from metadata off Cisco IP Phones.
 It is used to programatically create incidents for testing the F5 and Meraki apps.

+## REST_ingest
+This is a python class and methods to abstract the functionality of creating containers and artifacts in Phantom.

 ## Meraki App
 *Integrating Cloud Controlled WiFi, Routing and Security with Security Automation and Orchestration*